stupidcomputer/desmos-computer/README.md

 - [x] Simplify the synchronization stack.
 - [ ] Write documentation for all of this.

+## Running tests

+- Enter the nix-shell, then start a web browser.
+- Navigate to `https://desmos.com/calculator`, and open the dev console
+- Run `python3 -m cli sync -c` to copy the userscript to your clipboard
+- Run the userscript in the console
+- Run `main()` in the console
+- Run `python3 -m unittest ./cli/tests/isa.py`, or other test groups if needed
+- Keep the Desmos tab focused, as it may impede the ISA testing process

 ## License

 This project is licensed under the AGPLv3.
 See the `LICENSE` file for more information.